-Waiheke Island Coastal Loop is a 3.7 mile moderately trafficked loop trail located near Muriwai Beach, Auckland Region, New Zealand that features beautiful wild flowers and is good for all skill levels.
+Waiheke Island Coastal Loop is a 3.7 mile moderately trafficked loop trail located near Oneroa, Auckland Region, New Zealand that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Amazing did it in August and it took all day because I kept stopping to stare at everything but I did not do the loop I stayed hiking on the coast past cable cable so it ended up about 7miles before I decided to hike back into town.
 Just get a map and keep going!